Searching for the best thing to do in Penang? Even if you have been here multiple times, there’s always something new to see and do in vibrant Penang!

 6. Visit Kek Lok Si Temple

 Go early in the day to avoid the heat and the crowds!
-And for RM6, you can access the top for a view of the city!
-Prepare yourself for 300+ stairs to climb!
+And for RM2, you can access the pagoda for a view of the city!
+Prepare yourself to climb 300+ stairs for the 360° views.

 7. Admire The Flora At Penang Botanical Gardens